Unrepl/unrepl/README.md

 ## Status

-This document is a work in progress.
+This document is a work in progress but is mostly stable at this point (few breakings change to expect).
 A companion implementation is available in the `unrepl.repl` namespace.

-The output (edn messages) & input specification ([message templates](#message-templates)) is mostly done.
-What is left to specify is:

- * more standard (but optional) actions
- * some parameters.

 You can ask questions and share feedback on the `#unrepl` channel on the Clojurians Slack.

+## Clients

+There are two clients: [Unravel](https://github.com/Unrepl/unravel) a command-line client and [Unrepl.el](https://github.com/Unrepl/unrepl.el) an Emacs one.

 ## Background